BillyBadBoy/typing-spanish-portuguese/README.md

 ### weird keys

 The `AltGr` key is normally just to the right of the space-bar.

 Grave accents are typed using the `` ` `` key (known as the back-tick key), which is normally at the top-left of the keyboard) under the escape key.
 Note that with this keyboard layout `` ` `` is a 'dead' key, which means when you press it nothing appears in your document.
 In the unlikely event that actually need to type \` in a document, just press it twice and it will appear.

+In the keystrokes for ¿ (`AltGr` :heavy_plus_sign: `Shift` :heavy_plus_sign: `-`) the `-` refers to the `minus` sign, which is by the 0 at the top-right of the keyboard.

 ### how to interpret the table above